Paul Thomas Sharpe

-Paul Thomas Sharpe (born 12 December 1955) is a British biologist who is the Dickinson Professor of Craniofacial Biology and Director, Centre for Craniofacial and Regenerative Biology, King's College London.
+Paul Thomas Sharpe (born 12 December 1955) is a British biologist, currently serving as the Dickinson Professor of Craniofacial Biology and the Director of the Centre for Craniofacial and Regenerative Biology, King's College London.

 Education

 Sharpe was educated at De La Salle College, Sheffield (now All Saints Catholic High School, Sheffield) (1967-1974).
 He holds a BA in Biology from the University of York (1977) and a PhD from the University of Sheffield (1981).

 Research

 Following his doctoral work at the University of Sheffield, Sharpe continued as a postdoctoral researcher there and also at the University of Wisconsin and the University of Cambridge prior to his first academic appointment at the University of Manchester (1997).
 Sharpe's research focuses on cell differentiation and began with his doctoral work on differentiation of the cellular slime mould Dictyostelium discoideum but he extended this work to mammalian tissues, principally bone.
 In this early work he applied the technique of thin layer countercurrent distribution.
 Subsequently, through the study of mouse embryo differentiation and the role of homeobox sequences in DNA, his work has mainly been applied to the field of craniofacial development.
 Most recently he has been leading research into the possibility of tooth regeneration and the development of new biological-based treatments for tooth repair.
 Sharpe is author of Methods of Cell Separation.